Plants for small outdoor spaces

 If you only have room for a small number of plants, keep them to a theme to maximise the effect and create visual harmony.
 There’s no end to the different themes you could try.

-You could go for the classic look.
-Or opt for clean modern shapes.
-Maybe create your own little citrus grove.
-Or just go wild with colour.
+You could go for the favoured British cottage garden theme, opt for a more structural modern style, or even create your own little citrus grove.

 In this article